owaits/ScreenMonkey.Help/reference/clipTypes/CueListSpaceClip.md

 A Cue List (Space Clip) is a special type of clip.
 It is a container which allows you to store a collection of related clips in one place and play them back either automatically or manually.

-This clip may help you better organize your Screen Monkey dashboard or you may wish to configure the clips so they play one after another after a certain time has elapsed.
+This clip may help you better organize your Screen Monkey dashboard by hiding multiple clips behind one dashboard slot.
+The clip is also great for creating groups of releated clips.

 For example, suppose you are using Screen Monkey to manage visuals for a concert with three different groups and several members in each group.
 You may choose to create a space clip for each group.
-Inside the Space Clip would be all the media assets related to the group.
+Inside the space clip would be all the media assets related to the group.

-If you didn't use Space Clips, your Main Dashboard may look like this:
+If you didn't use space clips, your dashboard may look like this:

 ![](../../images/MainDashMessy.png)

-That's quite a jumble of clips and you would be hard pressed to determine which clip is what when you needed it, no?

-Using Space Clips, you are able to easily organize them by group.
+That's quite a jumble of clips and you might be hard pressed to determine which clip is what when you needed it.
+Using space clips you are able to easily organize them by group.
 In this case the Main Dashboard might look like this:

 ![](../../images/MainDashOrganized.png)